MicrosoftDocs/memdocs/memdocs/intune/apps/app-protection-policy-delivery.md

 # Understand App Protection Policy delivery timing

-Learn the different deployment windows for app protection policies to understand when changes should appear on your end-user devices.
+Learn about the different delivery timing for app protection policies to understand when changes should appear on your end-user devices.

 ## Delivery timing summary